gluwa/creditcoin-legacy/readme.md

 #### Sawtooth:

-Follow the instructions in `\Sawtooth\SDK\sawtooth.lib rebuild instructions.txt` to build the sawtooth.lib file
+Follow the instructions in `\Creditcoin\SDK\sawtooth.lib rebuild instructions.txt` to build the sawtooth.lib file

 ## Prerequisite for Ubuntu 16.04